jacksonl2074/JacksonLK.github.io/index.md

 Grogu, AKA Baby Yoda, is a 50-year-old infant who was discovered by the Mandalorian.
 He has a strong connection to the Force and is being sought after by the Empire.

 ![image](https://user-images.githubusercontent.com/116817238/205964042-17c22a37-bab5-4df2-8df6-ba6b02138248.png)

+When searching for AI images of Grogu/Baby Yoda on beta.openai.com, I found some really ugly, scary images.
+Below is an example of one.
+Watch out!
+It's horrible!